 In addition, if our cash flow from operations is less than we anticipate, or if our cash requirements are more than we expect, we may need to incur additional debt or raise additional funds.
 However, debt or equity financing may not be available to us on terms acceptable or favorable to us, if at all, and will depend on a number of factors, many of which are beyond our control, such as the state of the credit and financial markets and other economic, financial and geopolitical factors.
 If we incur additional debt, the terms of the debt may give the holders thereof rights, preferences and privileges senior to those of holders of Company Shares, particularly in the event of liquidation.
 The terms of such debt may impose additional and more stringent restrictions on our operations.
-If we raise funds through the issuance of additional equity or convertible debt securities, the percentage ownership in us of our then-existing shareholders may be diluted, and holders of these securities may also have rights, preferences or privileges senior to those of these acditional capital when needed, it could affect our financial condition, which could adversely impact the value of your Company Shares.
+If we raise funds through the issuance of additional equity or convertible debt securities, the percentage ownership in us of our then-existing shareholders may be diluted, and holders of these securities may also have rights, preferences or privileges senior to those of our then-existing shareholders.
+If we are unable to raise additional capital when needed, it could affect our financial condition, which could adversely impact the value of your Company Shares.